tristate-technology/linkedin-intro-animation/README.md

  self.arrIntrotext=[[NSMutableArray alloc] initWithObjects:@"Sample text for Page 1",@"Sample text for Page 2",@"Sample text for Page 3",@"Sample text for Page 4", nil];

+#License

+LinkdinIntroAnimation is available under the MIT license.
+See the LICENSE file for more info.